Mark T. Bertolini

 Born and raised in Detroit, Mr. Bertolini held various jobs throughout high school and college, including assembly work at a Ford Motor Company plant and various caregiver roles in health care delivery.
 Mr. Bertolini is a spinal cord injury survivor and is partially disabled as the result of a severe skiing accident in 2004.
 In 2007, Mr. Bertolini donated a kidney to his son.
 His previous work and personal experiences with the health care system are foundational to his dedication to improving the patient experience and addressing the longstanding challenges facing the U.S. health care system.

-Ms. Rohan joined Aetna in 2012 as executive vice president and head of Specialty Products.
-In 2013, she assumed management of Local and Regional Businesses, Aetna’s largest business unit, dedicated to serving the varied health care needs of individuals and employers.
-Ms. Rohan successfully led Aetna’s integration efforts for its 2013 acquisition of Coventry Health Care—the largest acquisition in Aetna’s history.
+Ms. Lynch joined Aetna in 2012 as executive vice president and head of Specialty Products.
+In 2013, she assumed management of Local and Regional Businesses, a combined business unit dedicated to serving the varied health care needs of individuals and employers.
+Ms. Lynch successfully led Aetna’s integration efforts for its 2013 acquisition of Coventry Health Care.

-Ms. Rohan serves on the board of trustees for The Bushnell Performing Arts Center in Hartford, Conn.; the advisory board of NEADS/Dogs for Deaf and Disabled Americans, a nonprofit organization that provides independence to people through canine assistance; and the advisory board for the Boston office of Ernst & Young.
-Ms. Rohan also is a member of the Boston College Women’s Council and served for three consecutive years as Honorary Chair of the Komen CT Race for the Cure.
+Ms. Lynch serves as a director of U.S. Bancorp; a trustee of The Bushnell Performing Arts Center; and an advisory board member of NEADS/Dogs for Deaf and Disabled Americans, a nonprofit organization that provides independence to people through canine assistance.
+She is a member of the Global 50 and the Boston College Women’s Council.
+Ms. Lynch served for three consecutive years as Honorary Chair of the Komen Connecticut Race for the Cure, and she is a past advisory board member for the Boston office of Ernst & Young.

-Ms. Rohan earned her bachelor's degree in accounting from Boston College and an MBA from Boston University.
+Ms. Lynch earned her bachelor's degree in accounting from Boston College and an MBA from Boston University.
+In 2015, she was presented with an honorary doctorate degree of humane letters from Becker College in Worcester, MA.